Aeldit/CTMSelector/README.md

 ### Description

 This mod allows you to choose which blocks with connected textures will be enabled in your pack.
-For example, if you have a connected textures pack but you don't want the log textures to be connected, then you can simply disable only these textures, while keeping the other textures connected
+For example, if you have a connected textures pack, but you don't want the log textures to be connected, then you can simply disable only these textures, while keeping the other textures connected

 🏛️ In order to work, this mod needs 3 things (for links, you can click the badges above) :